meyskens/go-recycle-belgium/README.md

 ## What is `x-secret`?

 This is a random string that is needed to get an auth token for some reasons...
-Just aim your webbrowser inspection tool at https://recycleapp.be/home and look for `https://api.fostplus.be/recycle-public/app/v1/access-token`, it's not as secret as it's name might suggest.
+Just aim your webbrowser inspection tool at https://recycleapp.be/home and look for `https://api.fostplus.be/recycle-public/app/v1/access-token`, its not as secret as it's name might suggest.

 ## Example use